 Teaching online is similar to gardening.
 Like plants, students require a solid and rich environment if they are going to develop and flourish in their online courses.
 It takes planning, arrangement, diligent work, and enough learning to recognize what to do (and what not to do) for your work to yield an abundant harvest.
 Online instruction is new to many educators in advanced education.
 In only a couple of years, it has developed from an academic experiment to a recognized alternative to customary classroom learning.
 In fact, even traditional classes have adopted many of the teaching methods promoted by online education.
-In this article, we are going to provide you some basic principles to teach online that you can follow to make a course plan enjoyable for the students.
+This article, we are going to provide you some basic principles to teach online that you can follow to make a course plan enjoyable for the students.
 Since the idea of teaching online is relatively new, many online teachers feel a little puzzled on how to approach the teaching process.
 They understand the teaching process but are keen to find new ideas from others who have more experience in teaching online.

 Stay Connected With The Students